Financials

 Property Investment and others

-The Group had also experienced steady increase in toll revenue for Duke Phase-1 and Phase-2 upon the upliftment of the MCO since October 2021, and with the full opening of the SPE on 3 November 2023 will further improve the toll collection revenue under this operating segment, notwithstanding that financing costs for SPE will no longer be capitalised in the financial statements once the toll full opening.
+The Group has also seen a steady increase in toll revenue for Duke Phase-1 and Phase-2 following the lifting of the MCO in October 2021, along with the full opening of the SPE on 3 November 2023.
+This will further enhance toll collection revenue in this operating segment, despite the fact that financing costs for the SPE will no longer be capitalized in the financial statements.

-The Board will continue to explore the right opportunities which will contribute to both the property development and construction segment simultaneously.
-In the near term, the Group is finalising the financial requirement and the authorities' submission for the launch of the upcoming new property development for the Group.
-As for the construction segment, the Board expects that the on-going rationalisation of the construction scope under the RTS Link project will contribute positively to the Group's future construction revenue and earnings.
-In addition, the Group is continuously working closely with Government on various infrastructure projects.
+The Board will continue to explore opportunities that will benefit both the property development and construction segments.
+The Group has launched a new property development, project EkoTitiwangsa in February 2025.
+For the construction segment, the Board expects the ongoing rationalization of the construction scope under the RTS Link project to positively contribute to the Group's future construction revenue and earnings.
+Additionally, the Group continues to work closely with the Government on various infrastructure projects.

-Our subsidiary, PLS Plantations Berhad ("PLS"), is in a transition phase from its core business in traditional oil palm plantation to the broader agrofood industry.
-PLS's transformation journey from the cyclical oil palm plantation to a more diversified range of upstream and downstream activities will require a longer gestation period.
-In particular, the gestation period for the durian trees is about 4 to 5 years and thus, the bulk of our durian revenues is only from trading activities.
-In the near term, PLS will continue its current rehabilitation and sanitation works with emphasis on recommended practices to improve the production yield of its oil palm estates, matured durian plantation and contract farm.
-In addition, PLS will continue to work closely with its current and prospective business associates to improve the retail offtake rate of downstream durian products by offshore wholesalers and end consumers.
-Concurrently, upstream investment in durian plantation will continue to be a mainstay of PLS to complement its existing downstream business.
+Our subsidiary, PLS Plantations Berhad ("PLS"), is undergoing a transformation from a cyclical oil palm plantation business to a more diversified range of upstream and downstream activities.
+This transformation will require a longer gestation period, especially for the durian trees, which have a growth period of about 4 to 5 years.
+As such, the bulk of PLS's durian revenues currently come from trading activities.
+In the near term, PLS will continue its rehabilitation and sanitation efforts, focusing on recommended plantation practices to improve the production yield of its oil palm estates, mature durian plantation, and contract farms.
+PLS will also work closely with both existing and potential business partners to increase the retail offtake rate and margin of downstream durian products through offshore wholesalers and end consumers.
+At the same time, upstream investments in durian plantation will remain a key focus for PLS, complementing its existing downstream business while waiting for the durian farm to mature and produce in the next 3 to 4 years.

-This is in line with the long-term group strategy to expand and diversified into other businesses to reduce dependency and reliance on our existing businesses in construction, property development and toll operations.
+This aligns with the Group's long-term strategy to expand and diversify into other sectors, reducing dependency on its existing construction and property development businesses.